markdown-extended/manifest/mde-manifest.md

 ("**MDE**" in the rest of this document).
 It intends to be a concise and complete set of syntax's rules and tags to use to write under Markdown Extended and a reference to build parsers  implementations.
 It can be considered as the **MDE's reference** for any purpose.
-The goal of these specifications is NOT to explain *how to write a content* but *how to build it* using the MDE's syntax.
+The goal of these specifications is NOT to explain *how to write a content* but *how to build a content*  using the MDE's syntax.

 This document is authored and maintained by Pierre Cassat ([@pierowbmstr][piwi]) and licensed under [Creative Commons - CC BY 3.0][cc-by-3].
 It is opened for discussion